asouleles/WEAN/README.md

 The WEAN tool may be used for scientific research purposes only.
 You agree to give credit to the original authors (Ganiatsou E, Souleles A and Papageorgopoulou C, 2023) in any work that results from using the tool.

-For details, please see the WEAN paper:
+For details, please see the WEAN paper: [DOI: 10.1007/s12520-023-01741-4](https://link.springer.com/article/10.1007/s12520-023-01741-4)

 ### Installation

-For Windows operating system users, you can download the .exe installation file from here and follow the instructions.
+For Windows operating system users, you can download the .exe installation file from [here](https://asouleles.github.io/WEAN_website/download.html) and follow the instructions.

 For Unix-like operating system users, you simply download the WEAN.py file presented here.